 Risk monitoring is carried out at several levels: at the level of individual organisational units, in the risk management service, at the level of the risk committee and at the top management (management board) level.
-Monitoring and control are also carried out for risk management measures.
+Monitoring and control are also carried out for risk management company and that facilitate strategic, tactic and operational goals of both the company and the Group.